Leading with Passion and Purpose: Meet our Discipline Heads

 Why do you love working in the community?

 There are so many things to love!
 I love seeing clients in their own space, and it helps me get a full understanding of how they function and what they would like to achieve.
-I value the long-term relationships you develop over time with clients.
-It’s awesome being on the road and getting to see so many new areas.
+I value the long-term relationships you build with clients.
+It’s awesome being on the road and seeing so many new places.
 I also appreciate the flexibility of working around home commitments.

 What’s your vision for your team?

 We will continue to grow and support each other to provide the best service that we can for our clients.
-To be a place where people enjoy coming to work everyday and that they can see the positive difference they are making to people’s lives.
+To be a place where people enjoy coming to work every day and where they can see the positive difference they are making to people’s lives.

-To be innovative and up to date with best practices so we are offering a quality service to our clients.
+To be innovative and up to date with best practices, so we can offer quality service to our clients.

 What’s next?